Welcome to grado

 By WGSN

-Biophilic design is an approach to architecture and interiors that brings elements of the natural world into our daily spaces.
+Biophilic design is a style of architecture and interior design, incorporates elements of nature into our daily spaces.
 It’s a response to our deep biological need to stay connected with nature, and it’s now shaping a major natural interior design trend.
-Through biophilic furniture and materials, this concept creates environments that feel calming, restorative, and alive.
+Creates a calming, restorative, and alive space through biophilic furniture and materials.

 Why Biophilic Interior Design Matter?